edgexfoundry/app-functions-sdk-go/README.md

  - `return false, error`, will stop the pipeline as well and the SDK will log the errorString you have returned.
 - Returning `true` tells the SDK to continue, and will call the next function in the pipeline with your result.

+- The SDK will handle exiting when receiving a SIGTERM/SIGINT event.